antnks/eso-export/README.md

 # Adjust

-You can adjust the CSV output and add more fields or fields' order by directly editting the sript
+You can adjust the CSV output and add more fields or fields' order by directly editting the script